kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 $$
 (2 + 3) + 5 = 2 + (3 + 5).
 $$
-Together, commutativity and associativity allow us to be casual about the order in which add several numbers.
+Together, commutativity and associativity allow us to be casual about the order in which  we add several numbers.

-Talking about commutativity and associativity might seem like overkill for addition.
-But, identifying these properties is a useful insight, as the more sophisticated mathematical objects we will encounter later may not obey either or both properties.^[For a start, subtraction is not commutative: $3 - 2 \ne 2 - 3$.]
+Talking about commutativity and associativity might seem like overkill for the addition and multiplication of real numbers.
+But, identifying these properties is a useful insight, as the more sophisticated mathematical objects we will encounter later may not obey either or both properties.

 ## Addition